PS2ClassicsVault/Project-XInfinity---Add-on-Installer/README.md

 - PC/Laptop
 - Google OEM USB Drivers already installed, you do not have them you can download the drivers from [here](https://developer.android.com/studio/run/win-usb)
-- XInfinity already installed; if you do not have XInfinity and need it you may lookup to see if your device is supported by going [here](https://projectinfinity-x.com/)
+- Infinity X already installed; if you do not have Infinity X and need it you may lookup to see if your device is supported by going [here](https://projectinfinity-x.com/)
 - Up-To-Date platform-tools for adb functionality (if you need the latest platform-tools you can download it from [here](https://technastic.com/android-sdk-platform-tools-download/)
 - crDroids custom recovery.